Text

 how do I get fake product names into Figma quickly

-Set your count to match the number of product slots in your layout, pick the category that fits your project's tone, then copy the output.
-You can paste directly into Figma using a text-replace plugin or drop the list into a spreadsheet and reference it with a data plugin like Tokens Studio.
+Set the count to match the number of product slots in your layout, pick the category that fits your project's tone, and copy the output.
+Paste directly with a text-replace plugin, or drop the list into a spreadsheet and reference it with a data plugin.